-Simulation capabilities for Guided waves include the propagation of ultrasonic beams in planar and tubular waveguides and their interaction with a flaw.
+Simulation capabilities for Guided Waves include the propagation of ultrasonic beams in planar and tubular waveguides or more complex geometries and their interaction with defects.

 A wide range of UT probes, standard and advanced designs can be handled:

 - Piezo electric Transducer with or without wedge, Magnetostrictive probes or EMAT probes (involves a coupling with CIVA ET)